-If you have a specific magazine in mind, you can search for the title using the E-Journals Locator.
+If you have a specific magazine in mind, you can search for the title using the Journal Search.

-Here is a selection of databases you might find helpful when looking for magazine articles:
+Here is a selection of databases you may find helpful when looking for magazine articles:

-Periodicals Index Online- Article citations in the arts, humanities and social sciences.
+Article citations in the arts, humanities, and social sciences.
 Covers 40 languages and dialects, including English, French, German, Italian, Spanish and other Western languages.
 Includes bibliographic citations, but no abstracts.

 Don't forget paper magazines!
 We also have magazines in bound print format.
 Many of these are located in the Central Library on the 6th floor.
 You can browse them by title.